dyhes/zulip/docs/development/setup-recommended.md

 git remote add -f upstream https://github.com/zulip/zulip.git
 ```

-This will create a 'zulip' directory and download the Zulip code into it.
+This will create a 'zulip' directory and download the Aloha code into it.

 Don't forget to replace YOURUSERNAME with your Git username.
 You will see
 something like: